Yuvaramesh/Beauty-Website/README.md

 Its a Expression {{ some exp }} and conditional statements {% condition %}

-We have used in the project
+We have used in this project

 Database:SqlAlchemy ==> Sqlite3